larrycaw/mefit-backend/README.md

 This repository contains the backend of the application, which is an ASP.NET Web API created in C# .NET 5 framework using Keycloak for user authentication.

 For database creation we are using Entity Framework Core.
-ERD which the database is based on can be found here. ***TODO ADD LINK***
+ERD which the database is based on can be found [here](https://gitlab.com/g5453/backend/-/blob/main/ERD.png).

 API documentation can be found later in this Readme.
 Additonally, when running this project in development mode, Swagger documentation can be viewed.